-From the earliest beginnings of humankind to modern times, mythical dragon drawings have been part of the culture and legends of countries around the world.
+From the earliest beginnings of humankind to modern times, mythical drawings of dragons have been part of the culture and legends of countries around the world.
+When studying mythical creatures like dragons, drawings can illustrate how the concepts have changed and evolved over time.

-As centuries passed, dragons evolved into two distinct types of mythical creatures: the European dragon and the Asian dragon.
+As centuries passed, dragons evolved into two distinct types of mythical creatures, the European dragon and the Asian dragon.
+The dragons of each region had distinctive physical attributes that were depicted in often colorful mythical dragon drawings.

-Drawings of the mythical dragons of Europe generally show fire breathing creatures with bat-like wings, lizard legs and a serpentine body.
-Although depicted slightly different by each European culture, they commonly represent dragons as scaled, scary, evil creatures.
-In European cultures, the dragon is almost always the natural enemy of man and it possesses evil supernatural powers.
+Mythical dragon pictures of Europe generally show fire breathing creatures with bat-like wings, lizard legs, and a serpentine body.
+Although depicted slightly differently by each European culture, they commonly represent dragons as scaled, scary, evil creatures.
+In European cultures, the dragon is almost always the natural enemy of man, and it possesses evil supernatural powers, including breathing fire.

 Variations of the European, or Western, dragons include: